Memphis teens watch good deed go viral after giving haircuts to the homeless: ‘I hope it inspires somebody’

 Behind a red lawn chair, in the Memphis summer heat, Wells went to work.
 He brought his clippers, his friend Zac Sherrod, and a huge heart.

-“There was only two people when we got there,” Wells said.
+“There were only two people when we got there,” Wells said.
 “I ended up cutting nine heads and had five more waiting.
 We ended up giving out at least 30 burgers.”

 The hamburgers were Sherrod’s idea.
 He said he was inspired by Wells, so he paid for the food out of his own pocket.